oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 Adoption does not happen because the architecture is impressive.
 It happens when somebody sees the agent solve a problem they recognize.

-## What I would optimize for now

-If I started again, I would spend less time optimizing the agent itself and more time optimizing the path from curiosity to useful work.

-That means putting it where people already work, showing real examples, building the missing connectors quickly, making contributions safe and obvious, and giving local agents a secure path into company context.

-The technical foundation still matters.
-Permissions need to be correct.
-Tools need to be reliable.
-Failures need to be debuggable.
-But internal adoption depends just as much on whether people understand the possibilities and feel comfortable trying them.
+## The main lessons

+These are the main lessons and mistakes from the first six months: make the agent visible early, connect it to the systems where context lives, keep access safe, and optimize for something **simple enough to maintain**.

-The best decision I made was letting people see the agent being used before it felt finished.
-The biggest lesson I would carry into the next version is that what feels obvious to the builder is almost never obvious to everyone else.
+The best decision was letting people see the agent being used before it felt finished.
+The recurring lesson is that **what feels obvious to the builder is rarely obvious to everyone else**.

-I am interested in hearing how other teams are adopting AI in practice, especially where their workflows are still awkward or blocked by access, context, or trust.
-If your team is working through similar questions, I would be glad to compare notes.
-You can [find out more about working with me](/#work-with-me).
+I am interested in hearing how other teams are adopting AI in practice, what is working, and where workflows are still awkward or blocked by access, context, or trust.
+[If you are working through similar questions or facing challenges introducing AI-native workflows in your team or company, I would love to hear more and see whether I can help](/#work-with-me).